xiaojiandaoshou-oss/1-A-super-resolution-image-restoration-method-based-on-multi-condition-constrained-controlnet/README.md

 python -m torch.distributed.run --nproc_per_node=1 train_controlnet_sketch_guided_sr.py
 ```
 Key Training Process Notes
-First run: The code will automatically download the SD1.5 base model (≈4GB) from Hugging Face, it is recommended to use a proxy for acceleration; the model will be cached locally after the first download, and no repeated download is required for subsequent training.
+ 1.First run: The code will automatically download the SD1.5 base model (≈4GB) from Hugging Face, it is recommended to use a proxy for acceleration; the model will be cached locally after the first download, and no repeated download is required for subsequent training.
-Loss change: The training loss will gradually decrease and stabilize (normal range: from ~1.0 to <0.1).
+ 2.Loss change: The training loss will gradually decrease and stabilize (normal range: from ~1.0 to <0.1).
 If the loss rises continuously, check the dataset filename pairing and image size.
-Log monitoring: Use TensorBoard to view real-time loss and learning rate changes (run the command below and access http://localhost:6006 in the browser):
+ 3.Log monitoring: Use TensorBoard to view real-time loss and learning rate changes (run the command below and access http://localhost:6006 in the browser):
 ```
 tensorboard --logdir=tensorboard_logs
 ```
-Breakpoint resume training: If the training is interrupted due to GPU downtime/power failure, re-run the training command directly—the code will automatically load the latest saved model and continue training.
+5. epoch in the trained_model directory, including:
-Model saving: The code will automatically save the model every 500 steps and at the end of each epoch in the trained_model directory, including:
+· LoRA weights (if USE_LORA=True): lora_step_xxx/ folder
-LoRA weights (if USE_LORA=True): lora_step_xxx/ folder
+· Full model weights: controlnet_step_xxx.pth / controlnet_epoch_xxx.pth
-Full model weights: controlnet_step_xxx.pth / controlnet_epoch_xxx.pth
+ ·WebUI compatible final model: controlnet_sketch_guided_sr_webui.pth (automatically exported after
-WebUI compatible final model: controlnet_sketch_guided_sr_webui.pth (automatically exported after training completion, for direct deployment)
+ training completion, for direct deployment)
 5. Training Result Verification
 After training, check the trained_model directory for the WebUI compatible model file controlnet_sketch_guided_sr_webui.pth—this file is the final training result and will be used for subsequent WebUI deployment.

 Note: If the training is stopped early (not completed), select the model file with the smallest loss (e.g., controlnet_step_1000.pth) and rename it to controlnet_sketch_guided_sr_webui.pth for deployment.

 # Deployment Steps